AriFordsham/GHCWiki/status/may16.md

 >
 > GHC 8.2 will address this by introducing indexed type representations, leveraging the type-checker to verify programs using type reflection.
 This allows facilities like `Data.Dynamic` to be implemented in a fully type-safe manner.
 See the [ paper](http://research.microsoft.com/en-us/um/people/simonpj/papers/haskell-dynamic/) for an description of the proposal and the [ Wiki](https://ghc.haskell.org/trac/ghc/wiki/Typeable/BenGamari) for the current status of the implementation.

-- Future source-visible Backpack plans?
-(Edward should answer)
+- Backpack continues its march forward (Edward Z Yang)
 - What about `MonadFail`?
-(Herbert, David L)
+(Herbert, David Luposchainsky)
 - Merge `Bifoldable` and `Bitraversable` into `base` (Edward Kmett, Ryan Scott)
 - Generalize the `deriving` algorithms for `Eq`, `Functor`, etc. to be able to derive the data types in `Data.Functor.Classes` (`Eq1`, `Eq2`, etc.), `Bifunctor`, `Bifoldable`, and `Bitraversable` (Ryan Scott)
 - Deriving strategies (Ryan Scott): grant users the ability to choose explicitly how a class should be `derived` (using a built-in algorithm, `GeneralizedNewtypeDeriving`, `DeriveAnyClass`, or otherwise), addressing [\#10598](https://gitlab.haskell.org//ghc/ghc/issues/10598).
-- FIXME accumulate some of the scattered changes/plans for `base`.
-(Edward K, Austin, Herbert?)
 - Exhaustiveness checking for `EmptyCase`s ([ Phab:D2105](https://phabricator.haskell.org/D2105)), addressing [\#10746](https://gitlab.haskell.org//ghc/ghc/issues/10746).

 ## Back-end and runtime system

 - Compact regions (Giovanni Campagna, Edward Yang, [ Phab:D1264](https://phabricator.haskell.org/D1264)): [ paper](http://ezyang.com/papers/ezyang15-cnf.pdf)

-- Refactoring and improvements to the cost-center profiler (Ben Gamari, [ Phab:D1722](https://phabricator.haskell.org/D1722)): Allow heap profiler samples to be directed to the GHC eventlog, allowing correlation with other program events, enabling easier analysis by tooling, and eventual removal of the old, rather crufty `.hp` profile format.
+- Refactoring and improvements to the cost-center profiler (Ben Gamari, [ Phab:D1722](https://phabricator.haskell.org/D1722)): Allow heap profiler samples to be directed to the GHC eventlog, allowing correlation with other program events, enabling easier analysis by tooling and eventual removal of the old, rather crufty `.hp` profile format.

-- Further improvements to debugging information (Ben Gamari): There are still a number of outstanding issues with GHC's DWARF implementation, some of which even carry the potential to crash the program during stacktrace collection.
+- Further improvements to debugging information (Ben Gamari): There are still a number of outstanding issues with GHC's DWARF implementation, some of which even carry the potential to crash the runtime system during stacktrace collection.
 GHC 8.2 will hopefully have these issues resolved, allowing debugging information to be used by end-user code in production.

 >
 > With stable stack unwinding support comes a number of opportunities for new serial and parallel performance analysis tools (e.g. statistical profiling) and debugging.
 As GHC's debugging information improves, we expect to see tooling developed to support these applications.
 See the [ DWARF status page](https://ghc.haskell.org/trac/ghc/wiki/DWARF/80Status) for futher information.